iosmichael/slamulance/README.md

 * Build Data Structure for Point and Pose Maps.
 Use Dummy Imagining Geometry
 * Use RANSAC outline rejections for initial matching.
 * DLT for absolute pose estimation and fundamental matrix estimation
-* Use Two view optimal triangulation for creating 3D feature points
+* Complete linear triangulation with essential matrix decomposition for creating 3D feature points
 * Bundle Adjustment

 ## Second Phase: